LibreShark/sharkdumps/README.md

 - Pokémon Gold Version
 - Wario Land II
-    - ONLY the Game Boy ***Color*** editions of this game (with a **BLACK** or _transparent_ cartridge) will boot into Rebound Mission.
-The gray carts are  do not trigger the Easter egg.
+    - ONLY the dual-compatible GB/GBC version of this game (with the **BLACK** cartridge) will boot into Rebound Mission.
+The gray cart version does not trigger the Easter egg.

-Instead of starting the game on the cartridge, it will load a hidden game made by Datel called "Rebound Mission" (basically a mix between Pong and Space Invaders):
+Instead of starting the game on the cartridge, the Game Booster loads a _hidden_ game made by Datel called "Rebound Mission" (basically a mix between Pong and Space Invaders):

 <img src="/n64/firmware/screenshots/game-booster/n64-gamebooster-screenshot-20-rebound-01-splash.png"
      alt=""